newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to/README.md

 ## Exploring Telemetry

 1. After a few minutes, you should be able to see `job-queue` instrumented in New Relic.
-From the dashboard, navigate to 'APM & Services' and then select the 'Example Job Queue App (subscribeTo)' entity.
+From the dashboard, navigate to 'APM & Services' and then select the 'Example Job Queue App (createSubscription)' entity.
 2. Then select 'Distributed tracing'.
 You should see the trace group `jobQueueDemo`.
 Everything in this example runs inside that one transaction, so `scheduleJob`, `runJobs`, and `processJob` all